kweinert/fd.maxent/README.md

 Next steps are

-- [ ] synthetic `balancing` example which reweighs a survey due to known population parameters to remedy nonresponse-bias
+- [x] synthetic `balancing` example which reweighs a survey due to known population parameters to remedy nonresponse-bias
+- [ ] inequality constraints
+- [ ] logistic regression example (Titanic dataset)
+- [ ] Poisson regression example
+- [ ] `lotto` example that estimates pick probabilities from observed quotas
+- [ ] document the LP approach via a vignette
+- [ ] Implement interior point algorithm
 - [ ] Implement solver using the `highs` package
-- [ ] Implement interior point algorithm
-- [ ] `lotto` example that estimates pick probabilities from observed quotas
 - [ ] Comparison of algorithms

 Please note that this is a one-man side-project, so don't expect anything soon.